PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection

-where $\mathcal{M}(\cdot)$ denotes randomly sampling at most $T_k$ voxels from the neighboring set $S_i^{(l_k)}$ for saving computations, $G(\cdot)$ denotes a multi-layer perceptron (MLP) network to encode voxel-wise features and relative locations.
-The operation $\max(\cdot)$ maps diverse number of neighboring voxel features to a single keypoint feature $f_i^{(pv_k)}$.
+where $\text{SharedMLP}(\cdot)$ denotes a shared multi-layer perceptron (MLP) network to encode voxel-wise features and relative locations, and $\max\{\cdot\}$ conducts permutation invariant feature aggregation to map diverse number of neighboring voxel features to a single keypoint feature $f_i^{(\text{pv}_k)}$.
 Here multiple radii are utilized to capture richer contextual information.